IncredibleLego/GoPong/README.md

 - Modify nameinput textdimension
 - Colors definied ad settings? (change color of menus as option)
 - Menu position relative to number of options?
+- Offsets to print not with simple numbers

 pass string to color